BrenKenna/pyanamo/code/use-cases/Tailoring the Example Docker.md

 3. Number of items to parallelize over (PYANAMO_ITEMS).
 4. Number of nested tasks to parallelize over (PYANAMO_NESTS).

 For the sake of managing multiple workflows users can store an archive of these "***Task Scripts***" on S3, or indeed bake them into the docker container the same way as the "Fetch_and_Run.sh" is before the entry point occurs.
-In this repo an S3 archive is managed as is provided as an argument in the AWS Batch Job Definition.
+In this repo an S3 archive is managed and is provided as an argument in the AWS Batch Job Definition.

-The steps of the pilot job script are outlined (see "***example_docker/Fetch_and_Run.sh***" for the specific pilot job script):
+The steps of the pilot job script are outlined below (see "***example_docker/Fetch_and_Run.sh***" for the specific pilot job script):

 1. ### **Installing software in an AWS Batch Job**